 Henrietta Drake-Brockman (1901-1968), Miles Franklin.
 Image courtesy of the National Library of Australia: nla.pic-an24432289.

-Franklin travelled to the USA in 1906 and worked in a secretarial and editorial capacity for Alice Henry in the National Women's Trade Union League.
-She then moved to England and served as a nurse in Europe during the First World War.
-She returned to Australia in 1933 with an established literary reputation.
+Franklin travelled to the USA in 1906 and worked in a secretarial and editorial capacity with Alice Henry until 1916 in the National Women's Trade Union League.
+From 1919 to 1926 Franklin moved to England and again established herself in a labour and feminist network, working for the National Housing and Town Planning Association in London.
+During the First World War she served as a nurse in Macedonia.

 The creation of the award